DataMedSci/beprof/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Onehundredseven could always use more documentation, whether as part of the
+`beprof` could always use more documentation, whether as part of the
-official Onehundredseven docs, in docstrings, or even on the web in blog posts,
+official `beprof` docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback